 To learn more about the typical responsibilities and activities of an intern, visit our blog.
 Our interns update it regularly, often on topics related to their internships.

 Steps for Applying

 - Read through the internship offerings and determine which positions might be a good fit for you.

 - Download (but DO NOT print!) the IUOS application questions to begin preparing your responses.

 - Contact your recommender, request permission to use him/her as a reference and obtain his/her email address.

 - Confirm that you recommender has submitted your evaluation.

 - Submit your application by 11:59pm on Sunday, February 15.
 (Contact email@example.com if you have questions along the way.)

 Preparing Your Application

-The IU Office of Sustainability (IUOS) is currently accepting applications for its Academic Year 2014-2015 Internship Program in Sustainability.
+The IU Office of Sustainability (IUOS) is currently accepting applications for its Summer 2015 Internship Program in Sustainability.
 The application asks students to provide information about their education, work, and volunteer experience, as well a personal statement expressing their interest in and qualifications for the internship program.
 Applicants must also provide a recommendation from a professor or past supervisor.
 Students interested in applying to the program are encouraged to request a letter of recommendation before the application period begins to ensure it is complete by the deadline.
-The application due date in 11:59pm on September 14, 2014.
+The application due date in 11:59pm on February 15, 2015.